turtle11235/capital-clicker/.github/ISSUE_TEMPLATE/new-upgrade.md

 ---
 name: New Upgrade
-about: For creating a new upgrade
+about: Basic info for creating a new upgrade
 title: ''
-labels: upgrade
+labels: enhancement, upgrade
 assignees: ''

 ---